Mews in the news...

 This AirBNB had been operating under the radar for 2 years until it came onto the Council's radar last March and the owner was required to apply for change of use.
 Planning consent was refused in September with 16 local resident objections but the lettings continued beyond Christmas into the Spring and an appeal has been lodged at the last minute.

 We believe the proliferation of holiday lets is an ongoing problem and the sale of another Mews property very recently and the possibility that it too will be given over to AirBNB is extremely concerning.
 Please lend your support and register your objections.
-The Appellants Case is shown below.

 "The Council’s reason for refusal refers to Policy DM2 of the Brighton and Hove City Plan,